PaulChristophel/docker-postgresql/README.md

 installed from a distribution PostgreSQL package.
 Every build runs the PostgreSQL `check-world` test suite and an image-level smoke test.

+The final images are assembled `FROM scratch`.
+Their runtime filesystems are created by the selected distribution's package manager, including the resolved dependency closure, CA certificates, time-zone data, OS identity, and RPM database.
+PostgreSQL and its extensions are then copied from their build stages.
+This keeps the runtime images focused while preserving the package metadata used by vulnerability scanners.

 The images include the capabilities expected from a CloudNativePG standard image, including: